 Your instructor will discuss your readiness for the Practical Test.
-When ready, you can book the Practical Test online.
+When

 (If you are booking a test online, please note that when you are asked for your instructor’s ADI number you should click past that section, as it is not necessary at that stage.
 This is because the DVSA has set up a system to prevent the double-booking of tests, but it does not take into account whether your instructor is unavailable on a particular date for other reasons, so we do not use it).

 It is usual nowadays for the candidate to use their instructor’s car, which will be right-hand-drive, fitted with dual controls, insured for test, fitted with an extra interior mirror and displaying ‘L’-plates to the front and rear of the car (preferably on the driver’s side).